 Case Study: Hypoxico’s Environmental Chamber at the US Olympic Training Center

-When the United States Olympic Committee was deciding how to best prepare their athletes for the Rio Olympic Games isn 2016, they reached out to us for help.
+When the United States Olympic Committee was deciding how to best prepare their athletes for the Rio Olympic Games in 2016, they reached out to us for help.
 In 2014, we installed a state of the art environmental controlled chamber to fit their rigorous specifications in order best prepare the US Olympic Team to achieve success.

 The US Olympic Training Center (USOC) is unique in that it resides in Colorado Springs, CO at an elevation of about 6,000′.
 Of course, the Rio Olympic games were taking place in a humid, equatorial sea level environment.
-Because of this, in the lead up to Rio 2016, the chamber was most often used to to go down in altitude while the temperature and humidity were dialed up from the typical dry, cool conditions typical of Colorado.
-In this way, the USOC could have athletes train in the exact conditions they’d compete in while in Rio.
+Because of this, in the lead up to Rio 2016, the chamber was most often used to to go down in altitude while the temperature and humidity were dialed up from the dry, cool conditions typical of Colorado.
+In this way, the USOC could have athletes train in the exact conditions they anticipated competing in while in Rio.
 Their team of scientists could also gauge how each athlete responded to the conditions and adjust pacing, nutrition, and equipment accordingly.